FHPythonUtils/ImageEdit/documentation/reference/imageedit/transform.md

 ) -> Image.Image:
 ```

 Resize an image with desired dimensions.
-This is most suitable for resizing non...

-square images where a factor would not be sufficient.
+This is most suitable for resizing non square images where a factor would not be sufficient.
 width, height can be one of the following:
 pixel: int, percent: "val%", scale: "valx"